Race 1 - rescheduled to 10 April 2022

 Option 1: 50% refund of entry fee (less applicable fees).
 If you have a Full Season Entry, then we will calculate a proportional refund for you.

-Option 2 (only if we are outside of 6 days pre event): Rider receives a Race credit for entry into Race 1 of the next season (2021/2022).
+Option 2 (only if we are outside of 6 days pre event): Rider receives a Race credit for entry into Race 3 of the 2021/2022 or Race 1 of the 2022/23 season if you have a full series entry.
 No fees apply.

 5. What happens if the event cancels (indefinitely) as a result of other factors outside of the organisers control?